agiledragon/gomonkey/README.md

 gomonkey is a library to make monkey patching in unit tests easy.

 ## Features
-+ support functions
++ support a patch for a function
-+ support member methods
++ support a patch for a member method
-+ support a specified sequence values for a function
++ support patches of a specified sequence for a function
-+ support a specified sequence values for a method
++ support patches of a specified sequence for a member method

 ## Notes
 + gomonkey fails to patch a function if inlining is enabled, please running your tests with inlining disabled by adding the command line argument that is `-gcflags=-l`.
-+ gomonkey support amd64 temporarily.
++ gomonkey should work on any amd64 system.

 ## Installation
 ------------